-Prospective applicants may present a cognate National N Diploma for entry into the BBE (Construction Studies) program.
+Prospective applicants may present a cognate National Diploma for entry into the BBE (Construction Studies) program.
 Credit transfer is not possible.

 The number of students accepted each year will depend on the growth policy of the Institution and that of the department.
-Meeting the admissions level does not guarantee admission.
+Meeting the admissions requirements does not guarantee selection.